ShawneilRodrigues/Text-Summarizer-Project/README.md

 ---

-Feel free to modify this template to fit the specifics of your project!
+This version reflects the correct repository name.
+Feel free to adjust it further to fit your project!